 Programed Inspections (Targeted Un-announced) Inspections

 The programmed inspections are the result of Observations made by Compliance officers as they are traveling around the state and seeing apparent rule violations.
-We also target employers with above average injuries and illness based on workers’ compensation data and Federally targeted industries present in Wyoming.
-These types of inspections can generate a penalty situation for the employer is serious hazards are found.
+We also target employers with above average injuries and illness based on workers' compensation data and federally targeted industries present in Wyoming.
+These types of inspections can generate a penalty situation for the employer if serious hazards are found.

 Un-programed Inspections (relating to Formal Complaints)

 These will occur when a current employee or employee representative notifies Wyoming OSHA of an existing Safety or Health concern relating to a work environment.
 These types of inspections can generate a penalty situation for the employer is serious hazards are found.
 To make a formal Complaint or to get additional information on the subject, visit here.

 These will occur when an individual who is not a current employee notifies Wyoming OSHA of an existing Safety or Health Concern relating to a work environment these types of investigation do not typically generate an inspection or penalty situation.
 To make a Non-Formal Complaint or to get more information on the subject, visit here.

 Referral inspections or investigations

 We consider notifications of Safety and Health concerns provided by professionals not directly related to the employer as referrals.
 Based on the information provided and available resources we may either conduct an inspection or an investigation similar to Non-formal complaints.
 To make a referral, call (307) 777-7786